Jeanetted3v/Medical-Report-Copilot/README.md

 Leveraging on vision-language LLM to help users to understand about their medical report, advice on lifestyle changes , etc

 ## Project Motivation
-Many seniors struggle to understand their medical reports due to complex terminology.
+1. Many seniors struggle to understand their medical reports due to complex terminology.
 As a result, they often turn to Google, ChatGPT, or their children for help—frequently receiving inconsistent or unclear information.
 This confusion can lead to skepticism toward doctors' diagnoses and treatment plans.

 This project aims to build a GenAI-powered chatbot that helps seniors interpret their medical reports in clear, simple language.
 By offering trustworthy, conversational explanations, the tool empowers them to better understand their health and make informed decisions with greater confidence.

+2. Also using this as a playground to test various extraction techniques and tools

 ## Proposed Solution Architecture
 <figure>